nadiya-ms/Analyzing-Carbon-Footprints/README.md

 # Analyzing-Carbon-Footprints
-# Analyzing Carbon Footprints in SQL
+## Analyzing Carbon Footprints in SQL and Python

 _Greenhouse gas emissions attributable to products - from food to sneakers to appliances - make up more than 75% of global emissions._